 Six Steps of Curriculum Design Designing a curriculum is not easy.
 It is a complicated process that needs to be carefully thought through and involves much strategic decision making.
 With over 2000 schools now using the Cornerstones Curriculum, we have identified six crucial steps of effective curriculum design.
 These steps can be used by any… Read more

 Developed in response to primary schools’ curriculum needs, our new online management platform, Curriculum Maestro, is launched this September.
 Caroline talks to two key people behind this time-saving innovation, Simon Hickton, Managing Director and Cathryn Rogers, Online Security and Development Manager at Cornerstones Education, about what Curriculum Maestro is and how it can help primary schools design, deliver and manage their curriculum.

-In the second of three special editions, Caroline talks to Sarah Davies, Head of Juniors at Leicester High School for Girls about her curriculum journey using Cornerstones.
-Sarah explains the challenges and opportunities around curriculum design in the independent sector, and describes the positive impact on staff and children of adopting and adapting a curriculum to suit their unique setting.
+In the final episode of three special editions, Caroline talks to Katharine Birchall, Curriculum Lead and teacher at Reedness Primary School about her school’s curriculum journey using Cornerstones.
+Katharine shares her tips for using Cornerstones in a small school with mixed-aged classes and describes the positive impact on staff and children of adopting and adapting a curriculum to suit their unique setting.